 Cub Scout leaders explain the Six Essentials as part of the Wolf required adventure “Call of the Wild.”

-Later, when a Cub Scout enters Boy Scouting, he’ll learn about the Scout Basic Essentials, unofficially known as the Ten Essentials.
+Later, when a Cub Scout enters Scouts BSA, he or she will learn about the Scout Basic Essentials, unofficially known as the Ten Essentials.

-Whether he’s a Wolf packing six must-have items or a Tenderfoot packing 10, the purpose is the same: ensuring young people have the tools they need before heading out the door.
+Whether he or she is a Wolf packing six must-have items or a Tenderfoot packing 10, the purpose is the same: ensuring young people have the tools they need before heading out the door.

 What are the Cub Scout Six Essentials?

-These are items every Cub Scout should carry in his personal gear when going on hikes or campouts
+These are items every Cub Scout should carry in their personal gear when going on hikes or campouts:

 - First-aid kit: adhesive bandages, moleskin, gauze, antibiotic ointment, etc.